rosypatrick/colt/scraped_data/apollo_ati.md

 ## Description

-Colt pioneered natural ventilation in the 1930s, with over 85 years of climate control experience, making us the longest-standing company in the field.
-We've expanded from factory solutions to diverse building types.

-Colt has been manufacturing and installing external solutions for almost two decades.
-We are experts in screening and ventilation louvre panels and screening whilst maintaining rain defence.

-With decades of experience in smoke control system maintenance, Colt is a trusted leader in the field.
-We've refined our expertise across various building types, ensuring safety, compliance, and reliability.

-Explore our Resources area for downloads, knowledge articles, case studies, and additional design services.
-Access expert insights and tools to support your projects.

 Certified according to EN 12101-2 and VdS-approved, Apollo ATI is a natural smoke and heat extraction ventilator which is primarily used in industrial, commercial and municipal buildings.
 Side dampers are integrated into the Apollo ATI body which can be opened for rain-proof day-to-day ventilation.
 Aerodynamically shaped vanes prevent the penetration of rainwater, while at the same time allowing ventilation, while side profiles direct this water away from the ventilator onto the roof.